LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for live chat/cobrowse-for-chat.md

 * The agent must not close the browser tab (or navigate to an untagged page in interactive mode)
 * Third party cookies must be enabled

-For network
+#### For network

 * Your website must be accessible via port 80 (http) or 443 (https)

+{: .notice}
-_Note: Non-public web sites (intranet, localhost) are not supported._
+Non-public web sites (intranet, localhost) are not supported._

 * The agent and consumer’s network must allow long-running Http connections, also called ‘long polling’

+{: .notice}
-_Note: This applies to all modern networks.
+This applies to all modern networks.
 There are rare cases of misconfigured proxy servers or application layer firewalls in company networks._

 * A company proxy server or application layer firewall must not modify essential, for example, security, http headers of the CoBrowse application.
 * If there is an extremely high network latency or unstable network connection, the CoBrowse session may be dropped.